jhidding/adhesion-code/adhesion_example.md

 $$\xi(\vec{r}) = \int \mathcal{P}(k) e^{i\vec{k}\cdot\vec{r}} \frac{{\rm d}^3 \vec{k}}{(2\pi)^3}.$$

 In Figure\ @fig:colours-of-noise we show three instances of a Gaussian random field with three different correlation functions.
+In the *«workflow»* we first normalise the power spectrum and then apply it to the previously generated white noise.

 ``` {.cpp #workflow}
 std::clog << "Applying power spectrum with cosmology:\n"